baruwaproject/baruwa2/docs/source/introduction.rst

 Baruwa includes full text search functionality that allows you to find information very fast and easily.
-Advanced searching options available in many search engines are supported in Baruwa.
+Advanced searching options available in leading web search engines are supported in Baruwa.

-A Custom MailScanner module is provided for asynchronous logging of messages to a PostgreSQL database with SQLite as backup and updating the realtime search index.
+A Custom MailScanner module is provided for asynchronous logging of messages to a PostgreSQL database with SQLite as backup as well as updating of the realtime search index.

 Baruwa is open source software, written in Python/Perl using the Pylons Framework and uses a PostgreSQL backend, it is released under the GPLv3